Alexon-Abreu/LeetCode-HackerRank/LeetCode/1004/README.md

 In the first for loop we use `right` as our counter variable, and if `nums[right] == 0`, then we increment `curr` by 1.

 While `curr > k`, if `nums[left] == 0`, then we should decrement `curr` and increment `left` by 1 regarless of if `nums[left] == 0` or not.

+At the end of each interation, we set ans = to the max length of the subarray.
+By the end of the function, we'll return the length of the longest subarray that contains at most `k` `0`'s.